Journal entries

 Carnival Income $50

-Transfers between financial accounts
+Transfers between accounts

-If your bank charges a fee on the transfer, record it as a separate journal entry against your “Bank Fees” category.
-Two entries keep the principal traceable and the fee allocated.
+If your bank charges a fee on the transfer, record it as a separate journal entry against your Bank Fees category.
+Keeping the two apart leaves the transfer amount clean and the fee tracked.

 Can't find what you're looking for?
 Email us at contact@volocash.com and we'll be happy to help.